This documentation guides you to integrate Trustbuilder MFA Service with Salesforce SAML 2.0 authentication.

 Set the NameID value to User email.

-Set others parameters according to your need (more information).
+Set other parameters according to your need (more information).

 Click on Update to save the connector.